atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/review-outcomes.md

 ### Marketing

 A lot of times we are focused on the work we are doing and do not see what other parts of the company are doing to influence buyers and users.
 One of the most common reasons for any spike is there being a marketing push that day or that week.
-Reach out to that team to confirm no additional spend/effort has been going on to remove this potential reason
+Reach out to that team to confirm no additional spend/effort has been going on to remove this potential reason.

 ### Technical Reasons